Deadly California arrest carries echoes of George Floyd case - WTMJ

 A second man told a dispatcher that Gonzalez had two drugstore baskets with alcohol bottles and that it appeared he was breaking the security tags off them.

+“Anyone with common sense will ask like how does someone with no preexisting chronic medical conditions suddenly have a medical emergency at the age of 26 and die, just out of the blue,” Jerry Gonzalez said.

-Gonzalez had a 4-year-old son and also was the main caretaker of his 22-year-old brother, who has autism, his family said.
+Gonzalez had a 4-year-old son, also named Mario, and was the main caretaker of his brother, who has autism and turned 23 on Tuesday, his family said.

 “Once they’re controlling him, as we learned from the Floyd trial with all those medical experts, this position or compression is deadly,” he said.